sf-wdi-18/notes/lectures/week-03/day_2_express/README.md

 ### Middleware

 Let's install our first middleware.
-It's called `body-parser` and it will parse the body of a request being sent to use by the browser when a form is submitted.
+It's called `body-parser` and it will parse the body of a request being sent to us by the browser when a form is submitted.

 ```